Shalika22/shalika-academic/content/publication/conference-paper/index.md

 ---
-title: 'Decoding Demographic un-fairness from Indian Names'
+title: 'Efficient Indexing of Meta-data (from Educational Videos)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Vahini Medidoddi
   - admin
-  - Souvic Chakraborty
-  - Animesh Mukherjee
+  - Abhijit Debnath
+  - Krothapalli Sreenivasa Rao

 # Author notes (optional)
 # author_notes:
-#  - 'Equal contribution'
 #  - 'Equal contribution'
 #  - 'Equal contribution'
 #  - 'Equal contribution'